* Oil down for fourth straight day on demand concerns

 * Indexes down: Dow 0.41 pct, S&P 0.36 pct, Nasdaq 0.35 pct (Updates to early afternoon)

 By Sruthi Shankar

-Target slid about 10 percent after the retailer issued a disappointing profit forecast for the key holiday quarter.
+Target shares tumbled 9.32 percent after the retailer issued a disappointing profit forecast for the key holiday quarter.

 Amazon’s move to offer more discounts and steeper price cuts at Whole Foods sent shares of rival grocers Kroger and Costco down about 1 percent and Kellogg <K. N> 2.13 percent.

 Declining issues outnumbered advancers on the NYSE by 1,761 to 1,073.
 On the Nasdaq, 1,630 issues fell and 1,215 advanced.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur and Anil D’Silva)